 Set aside about 4 hours to run the session.
 If you really focus, you can do it in two hours and give people a couple of hours back, but it’s important not to feel rushed, especially the first few times a team does this.
 Find a quiet room with plenty of wall space.

 It can be helpful to check in and create a bit of space at the start of the session.
 I usually do this by asking everyone to take a few deep breaths on their own.
 This can really help to centre the group.

 To begin, put each objective on a sticky note on the wall.
 Do some affinity mapping: put similar objectives adjacent to each other and duplicates on top of each other.
 Debate, dot-vote, and debate some more until you determine your top objective (or two if you must 😬).
 Remember that the objective should be powerful and inspiring but not necessarily measurable.
 Avoid soft language like “help”, “improve”, “support”, or “continue”.
 Refine this language until it feels inspiring and gets the team leaping out of bed in the morning.
 The objectives are your rocket fuel.

-Now that you have a single, inspiring, important, scary objective (or maybe two), it’s time to figure out what metrics will prove that you’re getting closer to achieving this thing.
+Now that you have a single, inspiring, important, scary objective (possibly two), it’s time to figure out what metrics will prove that you’re getting closer to achieving it.
 Spend 5-10 minutes free listing as many metrics as you can think of but using place holders (e.g X%) for specific targets.

-If objectives are your rocket fuel, key results are your guidance system that helps you make good choices.
+If objectives are your rocket fuel, key results are your guidance system helping you make good choices about daily activities.

 For example, if your objective is to “Have a terrific staff onboarding process”, you might have a metric around “% of staff who can log into a laptop on their first day” or, “time required to complete new-joiner training”.